Title IX Coordinator

 Ann E. Merchlewitz

-When the university receives a report—i.e., a written or oral complaint or report directed to the investigator—of conduct that may constitute sexual misconduct, the university will initiate the following process, except as otherwise provided below:
+When one of the individuals designated in Section IX.B or their designee who will be involved in the university’s handling of and response to particular incidents of alleged sexual misconduct prohibited by this policy (hereinafter referred to “the investigator”) receives actual notice – i.e., a written or oral complaint or report directed to the investigator – of conduct that may constitute sexual misconduct as defined by this policy, the university will initiate the following process, except as otherwise provided below:

 - The investigator will promptly determine whether the report or complaint alleges conduct that may be prohibited by this policy.